platformio/platformio-docs/en/latest/_sources/projectconf/section_env_build.rst.txt

 .. note::
-  If you need more advanced control and would like to apply changes to a PlatformIO Build System environment, please refer to :ref:`projectconf_advanced_scripting`.
+  If you need more advanced control and would like to apply changes to a PlatformIO Build System environment, please refer to :ref:`scripting`.

 Example: